krzysztof-magosa/docker-centos7-ansible-compat/README.md

 These lacks could be also covered within your Packer/Molecule configuration (which is quite typical) but that means you waste resources of your CI/CD (and yours on waiting) just to repeat the same thing multiple times per day while it can be done once during image build.
+Docker cache could alleviate this issue but most of time tests are run within isolated environment on CI/CD platform without access to it or cache is cleared very often to avoid filling disks.

 Yes, it's just about saving 30-60 seconds during each run of tests.
 No rocket science included, just a bit of impatience, sorry :)